Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 }
 ```

-Now in `SqlServerConfigurationProvider` class, add change token in your provider constructor.
-For this I used a utility method `ChangeToken.OnChange` that accepts two delegates.
-One for creating a change token, and the second one for handling change event raised by the change token:
+Now in `SqlServerConfigurationProvider` class we can use a utility method `ChangeToken.OnChange` that accepts two delegates.
+One for creating a change token, and the second one for handling change event raised by that change token:

 ``` csharp
  public SqlServerConfigurationProvider(SqlServerConfigurationSource source)